ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     > **Note:**
     > Since details in the reservation and the `rabbitmq:AnydataMessage` needed to be merged, a separate record (i.e. `RabbitMqMessage`) is created.

-9. Define a `rabbitmq:Service` listening on a `rabbitmq:Listener` listener with the `onMessage` remote method that gets called.
+9. Define a RabbitMQ service listening on a `rabbitmq:Listener` listener with the `onMessage` remote method that gets called when a messaged is received to the message broker.

     ```
     @rabbitmq:ServiceConfig {
-        queueName: "queueName"
+        queueName
     }
     service on new rabbitmq:Listener(rabbitmq:DEFAULT_HOST, rabbitmq:DEFAULT_PORT) {
         remote function onMessage(RabbitMqMessage message) {